Difference Between Chief Executive Officer vs Managing Director

 In many cases, a person can hold both the titles CEO and MD at the same time, subject to laws defined by Article of Association.

 - A person with multiple titles like CEO, MD, and Chairman are mainly found where the company belongs to Founder or running as a family business since generations.
 Example: Mukesh Ambani – Chairman and Managing Director of Reliance Industries; Mark Zuckerberg – CEO and Chairman of Facebook

-- These allegations came in light after his statement of taking his company (Tesla) private which indicated availability of unreported funds
+- These allegations came in light after his statement of taking his company (Tesla) private, which indicated the availability of unreported funds.

 Chief Executive Officer vs Managing Director has a common goal of managing and execution of operation where MD can play an advisory role.
-It is considered ideal if the same person doesn’t hold the same position as it helps to avoid dysfunctional group dynamics and maintains the independence of individual role.
-Their main goal is to run a business successfully and maximize shareholders wealth.
-Functional role of two might be similar to each other but there will always be legal distinctions between two.
-While the primary authority to define missions, visions and governance are vested in shareholders and Board of Directors.
+It is considered ideal if the same person doesn’t hold the same position as it helps to avoid dysfunctional group dynamics and maintains the independence of individual roles.
+Their main goal is to run a business successfully and maximize shareholder’s wealth.
+The functional role of the two might be similar to each other, but there will always be legal distinctions between the two.
+While the primary authority to define missions, visions, and governance are vested in shareholders and the Board of Directors.
 Board further delegates the powers to the CEO and MD to manage the organization and routine operations of the company.
 CEO / MD is answerable to the Board of Directors for the performance and all circumstances which may have a significant impact on an organization.